maurya777/react-training/docs/javascript/context.md

 # Context

 * "this" keyword behaves a little differently inside functions in JavaScript as compared to other languages.
-* It is determined by how the a function is called.
+* It is determined by how the function is called.
 * Global context.

 ```javascript